 A variety of individuals, communities, organizations/corporations, networks, universities, and local governments made significant contributions in-kind to support and complement the efforts of CFSI.
 These include services, facilities, equipment, materials and supplies.
-Management estimated the total value of these contributions, which were not reflected in the financial statements, to be P12,788,086 and P6,368,906 in 2018 and 2017, respectively.
+Management estimated the total value of these contributions, which were not reflected in the financial statements, to be ₱4,759,696 and ₱12,788,086 in 2019 and 2018, respectively.

-Some of the major contributed services follow.
+Some of the major contributed services follow:

 - a.
 CFSI Board and Staff The Members of the BOT and Staff, plus many Volunteers, made contributions of time, services, and personal resources far above and beyond reasonable expectations.
 The BOT paid directly their own cost of certain activities and meetings as well as both the domestic and international airfare costs between their residences and CFSI field sites.
 Staff Members covered certain field-related expenses out of their own funds and contributed many hours of overtime without expectation of additional compensation.
 Volunteers, including professionals and interns from various parts of the world, provided their services at no cost, but great benefit to CFSI. - b.
 Communities The organizing and mobilization efforts of CFSI resulted in voluntary contributions of services, facilities, and other valuable resources by communities affected by persecution, violence, armed conflict, disaster, and other exceptionally difficult circumstances.
-For example, in the Visayas and in Mindanao, Philippines, the assistance provided by hundreds of Community Volunteers made it possible for CFSI to provide food and other relief goods, in a timely manner, to large numbers of people in need of protection and humanitarian assistance.
+For example, in Mindanao, Philippines, the assistance provided by hundreds of Community Volunteers made it possible for CFSI to provide relief goods, in a timely manner, to large numbers of people in need of protection and humanitarian assistance.

-In support of the Park Avenue Initiative in Pasay City, volunteers who were trained as Youth Peer Counsellors and Family Support Workers helped mobilize and recruit participants to the community education and outreach, assisted clients to health centers for health services, facilitated discussions on ASRH topics, conducted home visits to adolescents and conducted peer-to-peer counselling.
+In support of the PAI in Pasay City, volunteers who were trained as Youth Peer Counsellors and Family Support Workers helped mobilize and recruit participants to the community education and outreach, assisted clients to health centers for health services, facilitated discussions on ASRH topics, conducted home visits to adolescents and conducted peer-to-peer counselling.

 Community contributions were not limited to the Philippines.
 In Myanmar, local landowners made space available for structures that benefitted the entire community.
 Many Community Volunteers helped build these structures and/or provided other services at no cost to CFSI.
-For example, in Early Childhood Development Project (ECDP), community members volunteered to repair houses or structures used for learning and psychosocial activities.
+For example, in ECDP, community members volunteered to repair houses or structures used for learning and psychosocial activities.
 Parents also volunteered in activities, including preparing food for children, fetching water, and helping transport play materials.
-In Sexual and Reproductive Health Project (SRHP); women offered their houses as venue for information-sharing on SRH and gender-based violence (GBV) key messages.
+In SRHP, women offered their houses as venue for information-sharing on SRH and GBV key messages.
 Community-based Peer Educators facilitated peer-to-peer sessions on SRH-GBV for free.
 Some individuals offered to pay medical cost of SRH clients brought to hospital for emergency treatment.